Ramaraju-Mannepalli21/Activity-BroadReceiver-Services-Integration/README.md

 1. Activity: The first button redirects the user to an activity that displays a Dice Roller Activity on the screen.

-----Dice Rolling: This activity allows the user to simulate the rolling of dice by generating a random number between 1 and 6 and displaying it on the screen.
+-Dice Rolling: This activity allows the user to simulate the rolling of dice by generating a random number between 1 and 6 and displaying it on the screen.

 2. BroadcastReceiver: The second button redirects the user to a broadcast receiver that listens for a incoming and outgoing call of a device for a specific broadcast event and displays a Toast message on the screen when it receives the broadcast.